Placer County lauds best year yet for Capitol Corridor ridership

 For the seventh year in a row, the Capitol Corridor ranked first in reliability of service among Amtrak’s 47 routes nationwide.
 It also achieved an all-time-high customer satisfaction rating of 89 percent - the highest score in its history.

 A proposed project to expand service between Roseville and Sacramento, the Sac-Roseville Third Track project, made good progress last year, too, with the CCJPA board adopting the project’s environmental impact report - a key milestone in the approval process - and identifying full funding of the $78 million project.
-More information on the project and the Capitol Corridor service is available here.
+View more information on the project and the Capitol Corridor service.